kaBeech/world-builder-proposal/database-structure.md

 # World Builder Database*

 - Each heading designates a branch in the structure tree.
 After each heading will be a note giving the qualifications for an asset to be categorized under that heading
+- Necessary Components are marked in the Database Structure with an asterisk

 ## Project Assets*